 What goes through a first-time international’s mind?

-1991 was the first World Championships that Wilma, Claire and Annamarie had rowed at, which was inevitably a big psychological step.
+Competing at your first World Championships is inevitably a big psychological challenge.
 Annamarie says, “I remember being on the start with this headwind blowing on our backs and really worrying in case I caught a crab.
 I just wanted to row well and not do anything awful, and was sitting there thinking, ‘Don’t let us come last!’
 And then I thought, ;D’you know what, if we come last we’re sixth in the world and that’s pretty OK, so actually we could just come last, although I didn’t want to come badly last.
 But we’ve got nothing to lose, so let’s just go for it.
 But I was still really, really worried about whether or not I was going to do something awful and lose my blade so all I did during the race was focus on Katie and think, Row well, row well, sit up.’
 I had David’s voice in my head going, ‘Sit up, don’t lean over, don’t lunge at the catch, sit up,’ and when Wilma called out, ‘Come on we’re in second, let’s go,’ I remember thinking, ‘Oh!,’ and looking up and counting one, two, three, four, there are four crews behind us, we really are second!
 And then that panic about not doing anything stupid came back again.”

 Coxless pair (3rd out of 9)